jackjliew/ai-openscale/wos-scoring.md

 {: #cdb-score}

 To configure monitors, {{site.data.keyword.aios_short}} requires you to send a scoring payload, in order to begin to log the data that will be monitored.
+{: shortdesc}

-- For models deployed in {{site.data.keyword.pm_full}}, they are  automatically sent to {{site.data.keyword.aios_short}}.
-For scoring requests that are sent automatically, you do not need to complete this task and no code snippets appear.
+- For models deployed in {{site.data.keyword.pm_full}}, you have to score your model using {{site.data.keyword.pm_full}} API.
+The scoring payload is automatically sent to {{site.data.keyword.aios_short}} when you score the model.
 - For other machine learning engines, such as Microsoft Azure, Amazon SageMaker, or a custom machine learning engine the scoring payload must be sent using the Payload Logging API.
-For this, you must use a code snippet in either cURL or Python format, which you can retrieve from the Payload logging page.
 For more information, see [Payload logging for non-{{site.data.keyword.pm_full}} service instances](/docs/services/ai-openscale?topic=ai-openscale-cml-connect).

 ## Steps for payload logging
 {: #cdb-score-apisteps}